ibm-cloud-docs/hp-virtual-servers/provision.md

 ## Creating a virtual server from the CLI
 {: #provision-cli}

-To create a virtual server from the [CLI](https://cloud.ibm.com/docs/hpvs-cli-plugin), run the following command:
+To create a virtual server from the CLI, you must first install the [CLI](https://cloud.ibm.com/docs/hpvs-cli-plugin), and then run the following command:

 ```
 ibmcloud hpvs instance-create NAME PLAN LOCATION [(--ssh SSH-KEY | --ssh-path SSH-KEY-PATH)] [(--rd REGISTRATION-DEFINITION | --rd-path REGISTRATION-DEFINITION-PATH)] [-i IMAGE-TAG] [-g RESOURCE-GROUP-ID] [-t TAG]